 Most people understand Shut down and Restart as they’re frequently used.
-Where people get confused is between Sleep and Hibernate.
+Where people get confused is between Windows hibernate vs. sleep.
 The main differences lie in power consumption and data storage.

 Sleep – a Fast State of Readiness

 When your computer goes to “sleep,” it’s still on but inactive.
 Your computer returns to a state of readiness when you press a key or the power button.
 The time it takes your PC to resume is seconds.
 You don’t have to go through that longer bootup process.

 Your machine recovers quickly as your data is stored in RAM.
 The slower part is waking up the peripherals.
 Although your machine is in “stand by,” the power has been cut to items such as your hard drive and monitor.
 You’re running your machine in a very low power mode, but it is still on.
 This mode can be useful if you’re on a notebook and need to conserve your battery while you step away.

 If you have a notebook, you wouldn’t want to keep your computer in this state for more than several hours if you’re not plugged in.
 The first issue is that you’re still using power even though you’re in a low power consumption state.
 The bigger reason is once your battery drains, so does your data.

 The big drawback to Sleep (Stand by) is you run the risk of losing whatever data you were working on if the power goes out.
 As a precaution, you might want to save the data before putting your computer in this mode or use Hibernate.

 Some people may not see the Hibernate menu option, and that may be by design.
 This power option is best suited for laptops and notebooks.
 Since desktops are plugged in, they don’t realize the full benefits of this power option.